sitedata/checklyhq.com/site/content/docs/integrations/prometheus.md

 If you are using [Prometheus](https://prometheus.io/) for monitoring and the popular [Grafana](https://grafana.com/) stack for dashboarding, you can expose Checkly's core metrics on a dedicated, secured endpoint.

 Checkly exposes two type of metrics in a Prometheus-compatible format.

-- **checkly_check_status**: this metric reports if a check is failing.
-1 means the check is passing, 0 means the check is failing.
+1. `checkly_check_status` reports if a check is failing. `1` means the check is passing, `0` means the check is failing.
-- **checkly_check_result**: this metric reports the last collected response time for check in a specific region.
+2. `checkly_check_result` reports the last collected response time for check in a specific region.
 This means you get one checkly_check_result stanza for each region the check is configured to run in.

+Each metric has the following labels

+- `check_name`, the name of your check.
+- `check_type`, either `api` or `browser`.
+- `tags`, this check's tags.

 Here is an example: